 When not to use these prompts

-Skip these if you have not used the competitors yourself for at least 30 minutes — AI-generated matrices off public marketing pages are unreliable.
-Skip too when the goal is a sales battle card; use a battle-card-specific format instead.
+Skip them if you have not used the competitors yourself for at least 30 minutes.
+Matrices generated off public marketing pages are unreliable because vendors overclaim.
+Skip them too when the goal is a sales battle card; use the battle-card format (prompt 15) instead of a raw matrix.

 Prompt anatomy / structure formula